-The marrying parsons of Elkton and their employers, “the taxi syndicate,” were miserable in the autumn of 1938.
-These entrepreneurs fretted that Maryland voters might put a halt to “weddings without waiting.”
+The Elkton marrying parsons and their employers, the taxi syndicate, were miserable in the autumn of 1938.
+These entrepreneurs fretted that Maryland voters might halt “weddings without waiting.”

 Having been briefly put out of business one of the “matrimonial magnates,” an operation with four autos for hire and Rev. Edward Minor officiating at the altar, moved to Alexandria, VA.
 The Rev. Cope planned to retire to New Carolina, while Pastor Baker advised that this wasn’t his only job as he preached at churches.
 “I’m going on and preach and bury the dead and visit the sick just the same as always.”

-Although it would seem that the principal business of Elkton, elopements, was a thing of the past, the taxi companies still found growth opportunities for cupid’s affairs in Elkton as couples continued dashing across the state line.
-They found a number of legal or questionable ways to eliminate the wait.
+Although it would seem that the principal business of Elkton, elopements, was a thing of the past, the taxi companies still found growth opportunities for Cupid’s affairs in Elkton as couples continued dashing across the state line.
+They found several legal or questionable ways to eliminate the wait.
 With a court order, the restriction could be lifted, say in the case of “expectant motherhood.”
 Such aid to hasty marriages was credited with thirty percent of the licenses issued in 1940.
 Another reason for getting a rushed ceremony was the call-up for military service.

-The year before the waiting period became effective (1937) there were 16,054 Elkton marriage licenses issued.
-The total slumped in 1939 to 4,532, but once the “solicitors” hit upon “good and sufficient cause” it jumped up again to nearly double what it was in 1939.
+The year before the waiting period became effective (1937), 16,054 Elkton marriage licenses were issued.
+The total slumped in 1939 to 4,532, but once the “solicitors” hit upon “good and sufficient cause,” it jumped up again to nearly double what it was in 1939.
 There were 8,526, the Sun reported.
 The volume started growing again and Elkton did about 14,000 marriages in 1942.

 Once the war was over, another challenge emerged for the syndicate.
 The State wanted to allow the Clerk of the Court to perform civil ceremonies but financial interests hired lobbyists to fight that effort in Annapolis.
 They held things off for a while in Annapolis.
-But finally, in 1964, E. Day Moore, a retired postal worker, and clerk of the court, started performing ceremonies in the courthouse.
-The marriage mill was starting to grind a lot slower in Elkton as the waiting period was now being strictly enforced and while there was still marrying parlors in Elkton, the couple had options.
+But finally, in 1964, E. Day Moore, a retired postal worker and court clerk, started performing ceremonies in the courthouse.
+The marriage mill was starting to grind a lot slower in Elkton as the waiting period was now being strictly enforced, and while there were still marrying parlors in Elkton, the couple had options.

 I enjoyed your 2012 piece on marrying parsons.
 A relative of one was married by Minister T.J.
 Baker in 1937.
 Years ago, I had done some web sleuthing on him and found a 1937 Elkton newspaper article about a couple from New York going to New Jersey to elope, discovering a five-day wait period, and going on to be married by Minister T.J.
 Baker in Elkton, MD.
 I cannot relocate the article and would like to properly reference it.
 Can you help me find the source?